dspeyer/dspeyer.github.io/magic.md

 Prerequisite: two active magic source, spellcraft +10.
 When you cast a spell from a school both magic sources support, you may split the cost between them, as if you had cast two spells, one from each source, whose ratings sum to the original rating.

+### Elemental Conjuration
+Prerequisite: knowledge(the planes) +5, any elemental school, any summoning school
+You can pull normal matter from the elemental planes.
+For each elemental school that you have, add an effect to conjure one cubic meter of that element.
+You may specify the general nature of the matter conjured, but not precisely.
+Conjured fire is a burning hydrocarbon froth, and conjured metals must be cisferric (or iron).
+This effect costs 5 rating.

+### Spells of Skill
+Choose a school or descriptor.
+Gain +4 on spellcraft checks to cast such spells.

+### Spells of Power
+Choose a school or descriptor.
+Increase save DCs from those spells by +2.

+### Familiar
+Prerequisites: Druid or any other active magic source and handle animal +5
+You have lightly connected your soul to a single animal.
+The animal gains an intelligence score equal to half of yours, and becomes fanatically loyal to you.
+You can communicate telepathically.
+You may count your position as being the animal's for magical purposes provided it is within 100 meters.